Manchester and Milford Railway: Takeover by the GWR

 The GWR spent £57,000 on bringing the M&MR line up to a workable standard in the initial years of the lease.
 Discussions about a full takeover took place, as the M&MR Company was now only a financial shell.
 Unpaid debenture interest and loans amounted to £400,000 and the operating profit on the line did not leave enough surplus to pay current liabilities.

-The merger was inevitable and on 1 July 1911 the absorption of the company by the GWR took legal effect (by an Act of 2 June 1911).
+The merger was inevitable and on 1 July 1911 the absorption of the company by the GWR took legal effect by the Manchester and Milford Railway (Vesting) Act 1911 (1 & 2 Geo.
+5. c. xv) of 2 June 1911.
 There were some trailing issues of financial clearing up for the residual M&MR but the GWR took on responsibility for resolving the issues surrounding the uncompleted Llangurig extension.

 In the 1930s the passenger traffic on the line was further developed with five trains daily over the line, and additional services on summer Saturdays.
 During World War II the passenger service was reduced, but there was heavy munitions traffic running southbound.